johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ### Clarification on `fs.promises`

-I was tweeting about my findings as I wrote this, and [Jarred Sumner (who works on Bun) was kind enough to share](https://twitter.com/jarredsumner/status/1629818921904902145) that the `fs.promises` API is implemented but the types aren't implemented.
+I was tweeting about my findings as I wrote this, and [Jarred Sumner (who works on Bun) was kind enough to share](https://twitter.com/jarredsumner/status/1629818921904902145) that the `fs.promises` API is implemented but the types aren't as yet.

 ![Screenshot of exchange on Twitter with Jarred responding "it sort of exists, but looks like the types are out of date.
 I say sort of because, actually everything async is sync for node:fs and it just wraps in a Promise.
 If you use fs createReadStream / fs.createWriteStream or Bun.file(path).stream() it’ll be concurrent / async"](screenshot-tweet-fs-promises-exists.png)